Incitement & Terrorism

 Israel passed a similar law aimed at curtailing “pay to slay,” which allows Israel to withhold and deduct the amount of money the PA provides in such payments from the taxes and tariffs Israel collects on the PA’s behalf.

-Still, money is fungible and experts concede that there is no ironclad way for either the U.S. or Israel to put in place a total ban on such payments.
+Still, money is fungible and experts concede that there is no ironclad way for either the U.S. or Israel to put in place a total ban on problematic payments.
 That said, there is more the U.S., Israel and other parties could do to report on this issue, generate greater transparency, and encourage other donors, including in Europe and among Arab states, to adopt measures that make it more difficult to use international assistance for such condemnable behavior.
+For example, the EU Parliament has passed resolutions every year since 2019 criticizing the PA for its textbook contents which often contain imagery glorifying martyrdom.
+Though these resolutions were backed with threats to cut funding there has been little follow-through.

 Even here, Palestinians will defend their decisions about social welfare policies, saying allowances to families of “martyrs,” the wounded, or prisoners represent a larger ideal of defending their right of self-determination under conditions they deem to be occupation.

-Many anti-incitement watchdogs and experts call for greater educational efforts and counter speech as a strategy for combatting incitement.
+Many anti-incitement watchdogs and experts call for greater educational efforts and counter speech as a strategy for combating incitement.
 Still, some experts say such efforts can backfire.
-For example, “when Arabs hear stories of the Holocaust, or Israelis confront reports of historical Palestinian suffering…they resent the accounts as instruments intended to elicit sympathy or weaken their will.5 See Shibley Telhami, Brookings Institution, 2014, https://www.brookings.edu/opinions/the-power-and-weakness- of-inciting-violence/
+For example, “when Arabs hear stories of the Holocaust, or Israelis confront reports of historical Palestinian suffering…they resent the accounts as instruments intended to elicit sympathy or weaken their will.4 See Shibley Telhami, Brookings Institution, 2014, https://www.brookings.edu/opinions/the-power-and-weakness- of-inciting-violence/